 Families of IB students must pay the fees associated with the program.
 These include a registration fee and the cost of writing exams.
 Current fees for IB students in the CBE are:

 Registration fee: $250 (paid once for a Diploma student; paid by Certificate/CP students in each year the student is writing IB exams)

 Exam fee: $200 for each exam a student writes in Grades 11 and 12

 Grade 10 PIB students at Pearson are asked to pay a $250 deposit as part of their school fees.
-This will go towards any IB fees owing in Grade 11.
+This will go towards any IB fees owing in Grade 11 or 12.

 IB and CBE Policies:

 Inclusion/Special Ed Policy: IB